Ramón Rodríguez (actor)

-Ramón Rodríguez (born in 1979) is a Puerto Rican actor.
+Ramón Rodríguez is a Puerto Rican actor.
 Since 2023, he has starred as the title character in the ABC series Will Trent.
 His previous television work included roles in The Wire (2006–2008) and Day Break (2006–2007), and in the films Transformers: Revenge of the Fallen (2009) and The Taking of Pelham 123 (2009).
 He portrayed John Bosley in the 2011 reboot of Charlie's Angels.
 In 2014, Rodríguez starred as Ryan Lopez on the Fox crime drama television series Gang Related.
 In 2017, he portrayed Bakuto on the Marvel Cinematic Universe superhero television series Iron Fist and The Defenders.
 In 2018, he played the role of Benjamin Cruz on the Showtime television series The Affair.